Numerica Veterans Arena

 Numerica Veterans Arena, formerly known as Spokane Arena and Spokane Veterans Memorial Arena, is a multi-purpose arena in the northwestern United States, located in downtown Spokane, Washington.
-Opened in 1995, it is home to the Spokane Chiefs of the Western Hockey League (WHL).
+Opened in 1995, it is home to the Spokane Chiefs of the Western Hockey League (WHL) and Lilac City Legends of the United States Basketball League (USBL).

 Facility

 Construction

 With an undersized and aging Spokane Coliseum (1954) needing replacement, the Spokane City Council and Board of Spokane County Commissioners formed the Spokane Public Facilities District (SPFD) to acquire, construct, own, and operate sports and entertainment facilities with contiguous parking facilities.
 In 1990, the SPFD board members unanimously agreed to the following recommendations from an economic feasibility/market study.
 The recommendations were: